fbpx

 QMC boasts an unrivalled package of support for students interested in pursuing careers in Medicine, Veterinary and Dentistry.
 Our team of experts identify such students early on and hold regular meetings to guide them through the process.

-Students receive preparation sessions for personal statements, entrance tests and interviews, onsite talks from medical students and those already working in the profession, numerous workshops, trips, discussion groups and projects including the Perspectives on Science EPQ and Genome Sequencing.
+Students receive preparation sessions for personal statements, entrance tests and interviews, onsite talks from medical students and those already working in the profession, numerous workshops, trips, discussion groups and projects including the Fast track EPQ and Genome Sequencing.
 They also receive help with arranging work experience at the local hospital.
 As a result of the extensive support and additional opportunities, our students feel well prepared and confident in making the steps to pursue their passion in the Medic/Vet fields.

 Success Rates